 - Never travel with damaged batteries

-- Don’t panic, unplug all connection first if possible
+- Don’t panic; if possible, unplug all connections first

-- If that’s not an option, sand is also an effective way to put out LiPo fire, cover the burning LiPo with sand
+- If that’s not an option, sand can effectively put out a LiPo fire; cover the burning LiPo with sand

-- do not breath in the smoke, just wait until the fire goes out and the battery is cool
+- Avoid breathing in smoke and wait for the fire to go out and the battery to cool

 LiPo Disposal

-There isn’t really a rule that says when you should throw a battery out.
-But LiPo can lose “punch” and capacity as internal resistance building up over time, therefore IR is a good indication of battery health.
+There isn’t a specific rule for when to dispose of a battery, but LiPo batteries can lose their “punch” and capacity as internal resistance builds up over time.
+Internal resistance is a good indication of battery health.
+You should definitely dispose of a battery if it becomes dented from a crash or if it’s swollen like a balloon.

-Old and damaged Lipo batteries should be disposed properly.
-See this article to learn about the difference ways of disposing LiPo in this article.
-One thing I need to stress is, never puncture LiPo batteries, it will cause fire!
+Old and damaged LiPo batteries should be disposed of properly.
+Learn about the different ways of disposing LiPo batteries in this article: https://oscarliang.com/dispose-lipo-battery-safely/.
+Never to puncture LiPo batteries, as doing so can cause a fire.

 FAQ

-LiPo swells because gas get trapped inside the cells.
-This is a natural thing to happen, physical abuse (such as damage, overheating or over-discharging) can cause the battery to generate more gas.
+Q: What causes LiPo batteries to become swollen?
+A: LiPo batteries swell when gas gets trapped inside the cells.
+This can occur naturally, but physical abuse (such as damage, overheating, or over-discharging) can cause the battery to generate more gas.

-No you can’t.
-Once LiPo’s gone swollen it’s irreversible.
-Dispose it properly as soon as possible.
+Q: Can I fix a puffed LiPo battery?
+A: No, you can’t.
+Once a LiPo battery becomes swollen, it’s irreversible.
+Dispose of it properly as soon as possible.

-- Do not over-discharge – use some form of voltage alarm or monitoring
+- Do not over-discharge – use a voltage alarm or monitoring system

-- Don’t overheat – avoid leaving batteries under the sun or close to heat source, don’t over-load the battery
+- Don’t overheat – avoid leaving batteries under the sun or close to heat sources, and don’t overload the battery

-- Never overcharge – setup your charger properly, and keep an eye on the charger while charging
+- Never overcharge – set up your charger properly and monitor it while charging

-- Store your LiPo properly as we’ve already mentioned in this article
+- Store your LiPo batteries properly, as mentioned earlier in this article

 - Cut-off voltage – the voltage at which a battery is considered discharged completely; For LiPo it’s 3.0V